Application Deadline: Tuesday, February 14, 2017

 - Significance: Does this study address an important problem broadly related to cardiovascular disease or stroke?
 If the aims of the application are achieved, how will scientific knowledge or clinical practice be advanced?
 What will be the effect of these studies on the concepts, methods and technologies that drive this field?

 - Approach: Are the conceptual framework, design, methods and analyses adequately developed, well integrated, well-reasoned and feasible (as determined by preliminary data) and appropriate to the aims of the project?
 Does the applicant acknowledge potential problem areas and consider alternative tactics?
 Does the investigator have access to an appropriate population group for the study?
 Does the investigator address issues of statistical power when appropriate?
 If the proposal is for a pilot study is there a rationale for development of more definitive studies?
+For all applications that include vertebrate animals or human subjects, applicants must explain how relevant biological variables, such as sex, are factored into the research design, analysis and reporting.
+Furthermore, strong justification from the scientific literature, preliminary data, or other relevant considerations, must be provided for applications proposing to study only one sex.

 - Innovation: Is the project original and innovative?
 For example: Does the project challenge existing paradigms and address an innovative hypothesis or critical barrier to progress in the field?
 Does the project develop or employ novel concepts, approaches, methodologies, tools or technologies for this area?